Many Colorado Law graduates choose to work as a judicial clerk for one- or two-year terms in what is often referred to

 We encourage and support our students’ clerkship aspirations in many ways.
 In addition to a clerkship-specific slate of programming (see below), students may take advantage of numerous opportunities to meet and network with judges from across the country.

 The Colorado Supreme Court and Court of Appeals, and the U.S. Court of Appeals for the 10th and Federal Circuits have all heard arguments at the law school recently; as part of each of these events, students were able to visit with the participating judges.

-At our annual Judicial Appreciation Reception, federal and state judges from across the state gather with students and recent graduates to mingle while enjoying delicious hors d’oeuvres and drinks.
+At our annual Judicial Appreciation Reception, sponsored by Wheeler Trigg O'Donnell LLP, federal and state judges from across the state gather with students and recent graduates to mingle while enjoying delicious hors d’oeuvres and drinks.

 In conjunction with the Faculty Clerkship Committee, each year CDO compiles information on the hiring preferences of judges in Colorado in order to assist students with the clerkship application process.
 Potential applicants may also consult CDO’s clerkship information on CDOnline, which contains data on current hiring practices as well as past Colorado Law clerks.